electron/forge/CONTRIBUTING.md

 can pick up and work on.
 If any of those labeled issues do not have enough information, please feel free to ask constructive questions.
 (This applies to any open issue.)

+## Contributing a new maker/publisher/plugin

+The Electron Forge team takes adding new packages to the monorepo very deliberately.
+Each new package means an added amount of maintenance work for the team overall.

+Before proposing that a Forge module be added to the monorepo, consider creating a separate repository first.
+Please note that this tool is designed to work seamlessly with third party plugins, in addition to the first party plugins that live in this repository.

+The team uses the following criteria as a guideline for determining whether to add a new package as a first party plugin:

+- Will the plugin impact a significant number of Electron app developers?
+- Can the Electron Forge team test the plugin reliably in CI?
+- Can the Electron Forge team reliably debug the plugin when issues are reported?

+## Adding/updating dependencies

+While we appreciate that users care about making sure that dependencies are up-to-date, we cannot accept pull requests that change the project's lockfile.
+The reason for this is because [updating the lockfile is a security concern](https://snyk.io/blog/why-npm-lockfiles-can-be-a-security-blindspot-for-injecting-malicious-modules/).
+We have a dependency updater, Dependabot, which upgrades versions for both security vulnerabilities and major version bumps.

+If you submit a pull request which requires changes to dependencies, please:

+- note it in the PR summary
+- do not submit any changes to the lockfile
+- wait for one of the maintainers to commit the lockfile changes

+For the time being, we are not upgrading certain dependencies which have transitioned from CommonJS (CJS) support to ES Module (ESM)-only support, as we are waiting for a stable version of TypeScript which can support both modes reasonably.

 ## Running Forge locally

 The easiest way to test changes to Forge during development is by symlinking your local packages